lzurch3r/World-Cup-Qatar-2022-Data-Analysis/README.md

 # Future Work

-* I could add another question to become more familiar with Pyhton and Pandas
+* I could add another question to become more familiar with Python and Pandas
 * Improve the strategy of moving and adding values from a dataframe into less expensive data types